DevNet-Framework/Installer/README.md

 # DevNet Installer
-This dependency is the main repository of **DevNet Framework**, that will install the following packages:
+This dependency is the main repository of **DevNet Framework**, which will run a full installation of DevNet Framework that includes the following packages:
 - **devnet/core** a basic common library needed for all DevNet components.
 - **devnet/cli** a command line Interpreter that has development tool, for creating and running DevNet prjects
 - **devnet/web** a collection of web components that helps to create a web project in modern way.
+- **devnet/entity** an object relational mapping system that helps to manipulate database, in object-oriented way.

 ## Requirements
 - PHP 7.4 or higher version from [php.net](https://www.php.net/)